gaming

-This project examines the gaming ecosystem in Brazil and the UK, asking two key questions:
+This project examined the gaming ecosystem in Brazil and the UK, asking two key questions:

-By adopting the Kaleidoscope of Play framework (People, Places, Products) alongside the 4Cs model (Content, Contact, Conduct, Contract), the study maps out the complex, interrelated influences within the digital gaming ecosystem.
+By adopting the Kaleidoscope of Play framework (People, Places, Products) alongside the 4Cs model (Content, Contact, Conduct, Contract), the study mapped out the complex, interrelated influences within the digital gaming ecosystem.
 The research agenda proposes a child-rights-centred governance model for digital gaming.
-It emphasises the need for ethical design, cross-sector responsibility, updated regulatory frameworks and stronger protection in adjacent platforms.
+The report emphasises the need for ethical design, cross-sector responsibility, updated regulatory frameworks and stronger protection in adjacent platforms.

 Methodology